 Is the CySA+ Worth It?

 Cybersecurity is arguably the most understaffed specialty in all of IT.
 Although there are a total of 700,000+ information security professionals employed in the United States, the fact that there are more than 300,000 unfilled cybersecurity jobs in America is shocking.
 The delta is growing, and by 2022, this specialty is projected to have nearly two million unfilled positions globally.
+With that being said, it's good to know that there's plenty of CompTIA training online to meet industry demand.

 The driving force behind this is the increasing sophistication of black hat actors.
 They’ve learned ways to avoid traditional signature-based defenses like antivirus software and firewalls — and defending against these threats is the precise reason CompTIA's CySA+ certification was created.
 Let’s learn what the CySA+ is, what you need to do to earn it, and whether it’s the right call for you.